AltspaceVR/AltspaceSDK-wiki/SDK-Reference.md

     * FirebaseSync (TODO)

-NOTE: the above documentation is hand-written, not auto-generated from source code.
-It is usually up-to-date but if you notice a discrepancy or error, please let us know in the [[Comments on Docs]].
+NOTE: the above pages are hand-written, not auto-generated from source code.
+They are usually up-to-date but if you notice a discrepancy or error, please let us know in the [[Comments on Docs]].